 French credit institutions and investment firms are required to ensure that their compensation policy is compatible with sound risk management principles.
 A significant portion of the compensation of employees whose activities may have a significant impact on the institution's risk exposure must be performance-based and a significant fraction of this performance-based compensation must be in the form of instruments and deferred.
 Under the CRD IV as implemented under French law, the aggregate amount of variable compensation of the above-mentioned employees cannot exceed the aggregate amount of their fixed salary; the shareholders' meeting may, however, decide to increase this cap to two times their fixed salary.
-The cap of variable compensation will apply to compensation awarded for services or performance as from the year 2014.
+The variable compensation cap applies to compensation awarded for services or performance from 2014 onwards.